DavidSilveraGabriel/nebulous-neutron/src/content/me.md

 # Hi, I'm David Gabriel Silvera 👋

-I am a **Data Scientist and Machine Learning & Artificial Intelligence Engineer** with over four years of experience in creating innovative **artificial intelligence solutions**.
+I am a **Data Scientist and Machine Learning & Artificial Intelligence Engineer** with over five years of experience in creating innovative **artificial intelligence solutions**.
 My passion lies in applying technology to generate a **positive impact** and transform the way organizations address their challenges.

 Currently, I am working in **Argentina**, and you can find more information about my projects and professional experience at: